-The Business Campus for Terry College will place the College in a prime location at the corner of Baxter and Lumpkin streets in the heart of campus.
+Terry's new Learning Community will place the College in a prime location at the corner of Baxter and Lumpkin streets in the heart of campus.
 Plans call for multiple buildings which will bring classrooms, faculty offices, and meeting spaces together, creating a true learning community.
-The Business Campus will be designed to attain a Leadership in Energy and Environmental Design (LEED) certification.
+Terry's new Learning Community will be designed to attain a Leadership in Energy and Environmental Design (LEED) certification.
 Phase 1, Correll Hall, will be open for classes in Fall 2015.
-Construction of Phase 2, including Amos Hall, will begin soon thereafter.
+Construction of Phase 2 will begin soon thereafter.

-State-of-the-art presentation technology will be prevalent throughout Terry's Business Campus, enabling our students to shape and share their ideas in the most effective and up-to-date way possible—and preparing them to enter the workforce “technology ready.”
+State-of-the-art presentation technology will be prevalent throughout Terry's new Learning Community, enabling our students to shape and share their ideas in the most effective and up-to-date way possible—and preparing them to enter the workforce “technology ready.”

-Additionally, the Business Campus will enhance the student experience with rooms equipped with specialized technology:
+Additionally, Terry's new Learning Community will enhance the student experience with rooms equipped with specialized technology:

 - trading room with Bloomberg terminals for finance students to experience as much real-time trading as possible.